jasmeeto/ka-project-infection/README.md

 ```
 python main.py limited -l 6 -t 20 -v -g -r 30 0.10 -w
 ```
-The above runs the same as example befoe, except it uses limited infection, with a limit of 6 nodes and a threshold of 20 These values are explained in section [Limited Infection](#limited-infection)
+The above runs the same as example before, except it uses limited infection, with a limit of 6 nodes and a threshold of 20 These values are explained in section [Limited Infection](#limited-infection)

 ```